sfandino/bank-core-fc/README.md

 >DailyTotal(userId=8e2f3a10-2a3b-5c4d-7e6f-2a3b4c5d6e7f, date=2025-05-08, sentTotal=0, receivedTotal=0)

 >DailyTotal(userId=8e2f3a10-2a3b-5c4d-7e6f-2a3b4c5d6e7f, date=2025-05-09, sentTotal=1650.00, receivedTotal=1500.00)

+6) There is no quick way to test the scheduler, so you can jump to the Slow Start step 10

 ### Slow Start - The manual way of getting to know the system...